top of page

 Planting finished!

-Join in the 2025 New Year Plant Hunt, 29th December to 1st January
+The 2025 New Year Plant Hunt, 29th December 2024 to 1st January 2025

 Now in its 14th year, the hunt is organised by the Botanical Society of Britain and Ireland (BSBI).
-Thousands of people all over the UK will go on a flower-spotting walk to help understand how our wild plants are responding to a changing climate.
+Thousands of people all over the UK go on a flower-spotting walk to help understand how our wild plants are responding to a changing climate.
 It's fun and adds interest to your New Year ramble!

 See our New Year 2023 Wildflower Diary for results from 2 years ago when SGEG found 13 different plants in flower in and around Shamley Green.
 Unfortunately we couldn't join the last Plant Hunt, but are hoping to get out plant-spotting for this one.